quantori/Quantori-Vertex-AI-Connectors/README.md

 - Go to https://console.cloud.google.com/gen-app-builder/start
 - At Apps section click New app
 - Step 1: Select App type - **Search**
-- Stap 2: Enter app name and company name
+- Step 2: Enter app name and company name
 - Step 3: Choose the data store that was created after running the job ab cloud run.
 The name of the data store is configured in **input.json -> destination -> data_store_display_name**
 - Go back to the apps list and click the name of the app